Geeks in Phoenix

 You can choose what items you want Firefox to delete when it is closed in the window that appears.
 I deselect everything but Cache.
 But this is strictly a personal preference.

 The next panel on the left side menu is Sync.
-This a pretty cool feature if you have Firefox installed on multiple devices.
+This is a cool feature if you have Firefox installed on multiple devices.
 I use this feature with a couple of computers and a smartphone.
-I love the way it will sync saved passwords across all of my devices.
+I love how it will sync saved passwords across all of my devices.
 Enough said.

-Now that we've checked/reset and changed the preferences let's take a look at the add-ons section.
+Now that we've checked/reset and changed the preferences let's look at the add-ons section.
 There are three (3) ways to get to it:

-• On the Options page, click on the Extensions & Themes link in the bottom of the left-hand column.
+• On the Settings page, click on the Extensions & Themes link at the bottom of the left-hand column.

-• Click on the Menu Button (3 horizontal bars) in the upper-righthand corner and select Add-ons.
+• Click on the Menu Button (3 horizontal bars) in the upper-right hand corner and select Add-ons and Themes.

-• On the Menu Bar, left-click on Tools and select Add-ons from the drop-down menu.
+• On the Menu Bar, left-click on Tools and select Add-ons and Themes from the drop-down menu.

 Once you have the Add-ons page up, you will find four (4) selections on the left side menu; Recommendations, Extensions, Themes, and Plugins.

-The first selection is Recommendations and, as the name implies, are extensions and themes that Firefox recommends.
+The first selection is Recommendations, which, as the name implies, are extensions and themes that Firefox recommends.
 Pretty simple.

 The Extensions options inside of Firefox